Richie-Xue/git-study/README.md

 a new statement added in github

-but my boss is a pain in the ass
+but my boss is a nice person